mohangunturu/application-final/README.md

 https://www.kaggle.com/datasets/andrewmvd/divorce-prediction

 ### Methodology
-I have used data exploration, data analysis, data cleaning, visualizations, handling missing and duplicate values, splitting the train and test data, and finally modeling by using regression models and classification models.
+I have used data exploration, data analysis, data cleaning, visualizations, handling missing and duplicate values, splitting the train and test data, and finally modeling by using classification and deep learning models.

 #### Outline of project
 The following steps are performed on this data.